Jaz Sinclair

-Jasmine Sinclair Sabino (born July 22, 1994) is an American film and television actress.
-She is known for her portrayal of Rosalind "Roz" Walker in the Netflix series Chilling Adventures of Sabrina, Angela in Paper Towns, Anna in When the Bough Breaks, Marie Moreau in Gen V, and various television roles.
+Jaz Sinclair (born July 22, 1994) is an American film and television actress.
+She is known for her portrayal of Rosalind "Roz" Walker in the Netflix series Chilling Adventures of Sabrina, Angela in Paper Towns, Anna in When the Bough Breaks, Marie Moreau in the superhero series Gen V (2023–2025) and other various television roles.

 Career

 In 2013, Sinclair starred in the two episodes of HBO's documentary series Masterclass.

 In 2014, Sinclair played the role of Kim Carson in one episode of NBC's Revolution.
 She also played the role of Tasha Williams in three episodes of TNT's Rizzoli & Isles.

 In 2015, Sinclair played Angela in the Jake Schreier-directed comedy-drama film Paper Towns, along with Nat Wolff and Cara Delevingne.
 The film is an adaptation of the novel of same name by John Green, and was released by 20th Century Fox on July 24, 2015.

 In 2016, Sinclair starred as Anna, a surrogate mother, in the thriller film When the Bough Breaks, directed by Jon Cassar.
 The film was released on September 9, 2016 by Screen Gems.

 In 2017, Sinclair starred as Beatrice Bennett in the series The Vampire Diaries.

 Sinclair played Chloe in the supernatural horror film Slender Man, which was released in theaters on August 10, 2018.
 On February 5, 2018, Sinclair was cast as Rosalind "Roz" Walker in the Netflix series based on Chilling Adventures of Sabrina.

 She has been releasing music under the stage name Jasimi since 2020.
 She released her first EP, Bought Myself Daisies, containing 5 tracks in 2021.

 On March 11, 2021, Sinclair was cast in an Amazon Original spin-off of The Boys, titled Gen V, photographically first appearing as her character, a Red River Supe named Marie Moreau, in the third season of The Boys series prior to her debut.